Desert safari, an unforgettable day

-It was the fantastic scene of the quad bikes in a row, surrounded by the sandy dust, and the mountains in the distance…
+It was a fantastic scene of the quad bikes in a row, surrounded by the sandy dust, and the mountains in the distance…

 But most of all, the sense of freedom in the endless desert area is simply unbelievable 🙂